Sergei Krikalev: Space Shuttle

 Expedition 11 commander Sergei Krikalev dons a training space suit.

 In October 1992, NASA announced that an experienced cosmonaut would fly aboard a future Space Shuttle mission.
 Krikalev was one of two candidates named by the Russian Space Agency for mission specialist training with the crew of STS-60.
 In April 1993, he was assigned as prime mission specialist.
 In September 1993, Vladimir Titov was selected to fly on STS-63 with Krikalev training as his backup.

 Krikalev flew on STS-60, the first joint U.S./Russian Space Shuttle Mission.
 Launched on 3 February 1994, STS-60 was the second flight of the Space Habitation Module-2 (Spacehab-2), and the first flight of the Wake Shield Facility (WSF-1).
 During the eight-day flight, the crew of Discovery conducted a wide variety of materials science experiments, both on the Wake Shield Facility and in the Spacehab, Earth observation, and life science experiments.
 Krikalev conducted significant portions of the Remote Manipulator System (RMS) operations during the flight.
 Following 130 orbits of the Earth in 3439705 nmi, STS-60 landed at Kennedy Space Center, Florida, on 11 February 1994.
 With the completion of this flight, Krikalev logged an additional eight days, seven hours, nine minutes in space.

 Krikalev returned to duty in Russia following his American experience on STS-60.
 Periodically he returned to the Johnson Space Center in Houston to work with CAPCOM in Mission Control and ground controllers in Russia supporting joint U.S./Russian Missions STS-63, STS-71, STS-74 and STS-76.

-Krikalev and Robert Cabana became the first people to enter the ISS in December 1998, when they turned on the lights in the US module Unity.